stackhpc/s3-active-storage-compliance-suite/README.md

 - `PROXY_URL` - The address for your active storage proxy implementation (e.g. `https://s3-proxy.example.com/`)

-The compliance test suite can the be running by calling
+The compliance test suite can then be run by calling
 ```
 pytest
 ```